Logickin-Lambda/sunvox_3xlog/src/memory_circuits/delay_based_memory.md

 # Delay Based Memory

 ## Overview
-Do you know anything with a delay and a feedback can be memories components?
+Do you know anything with a delay and a feedback can be memory components?
 In this tutorial, I will go through some memory ideas using delay, echo and modulators.

 ## Delay Line Memory
 Replaced by solid state ram, **Delay Line Memory** is one of the oldest data storage, developed in 1949 for EDSAC[^edsac].
 How it works is that a signal is sent through a medium and the signal is detected by the receiver, while the receiver also connects to back to the medium, forming a feedback loop.
 Thus, using the timing difference of the pulse, we can access the data in a sequential way[^h_dllm_w].

-There are type of delay memories:
+There are a few types of delay memories:

 ### Interal Feedback
 Delay is the most common way to build a memory, using the feedback function: